bionanoimaging/Image-Processing-In-Microscopy-2021-2022/README.md

 Course material for "Image Processing in Microscopy" at the Friedrich Schiller University in Jena in the winter term 2021/22

 ## Organisation
+See [Moodle](https://moodle.uni-jena.de/course/view.php?id=19441) for more details about the course itself.

 ### Course Registration
 Officially, over [Friedolin](https://friedolin.uni-jena.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=187964&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).